BuongiornoTexas/rsrtools/README.rst

 platinum score attack, and only tracks I've played at least 4 times.
 (I can't imagine using this filter myself, but somebody with a grudge against Dave Grohl might care).

+If you want a particular type of song list and can't see how to build it from the help, ask me and I'll see if I can either come up with a solution or add the needed functionality.

 Alternatives
 ============